mdn/advanced-js-fundamentals-ck/tutorials/02-functions/02-currying-and-partial-application.md

 curriedAddThreeNumbers(1)(2)(3); // returns 6
 ```

-Let's break that out in order to getting a better sense of what's happening.
+Let's break that out in order to get a better sense of what's happening.

 ```js
 var firstArgumentApplied = curriedAddThreeNumbers(1); // returns a function